actionhero/actionhero/site/source/includes/docs/core/logging.md

 - 6=alert
 - 7=emerg

+You can customize these via `api.config.logger.levels` and `api.config.logger.colors`.
+See [Winston's documenation for more information](https://github.com/winstonjs/winston#using-custom-logging-levels)

 For example, if you set the logger's level to "notice", you would also see "crit" messages, but not "debug" messages.

 To invoke the logger from your code, use: